Physical Signs of Meth Use

 5. Unexplained Weight Loss

 If someone you know is showing the above signs, and they’re showing signs of extreme weight loss, meth could be the culprit.
 As a stimulant, it speeds up a person’s heart rate, raises the body temperature, and increases energy.
 Additionally, it’s an appetite suppressant, so people who have substance use disorders in relation to methamphetamine abuse tend to have a loss of appetite.

 Profuse sweating is a common sign among people who are high on meth and meth users who are experiencing withdrawal symptoms.

 Stimulants like cocaine, methamphetamine and ecstasy make people lose control of their jaw.
 The effects of crystal meth are distinct from ecstasy because the latter is longer-lasting and less psychedelic.
 Crystal meth is likely to make someone aggressive, whereas this isn’t the case with MDMA.

 Meth is associated with violence and aggressive behavior — and for good reason.
 Scientists believe meth lowers emotional insight, which significantly increases a person’s chance of becoming aggressive.

 9. Anxiety and Habitual Face-Picking

-Lots of meth users show skin sores because they pick their skin as a nervous tic in response to the intense anxiety caused by dopamine depletion.
+Lots of methamphetamine users show skin sores because they pick their skin as a nervous tic in response to the intense anxiety caused by dopamine depletion.
 Some people who are addicted to meth report scratching and picking because the drugs make them feel as if bugs are crawling all over their bodies.

 Get Help for Meth Addiction Today

-If you or a loved one is struggling with a crystal meth habit, there are effective drug rehab treatment options.
-Call Calusa Recovery at 844-254-9664 to learn more about our men’s and women’s addiction treatment center today.
+If you or a loved one are struggling with a methamphetamine addiction, we have effective substance abuse treatment program options.
+Call Calusa Recovery at 844-254-9664 to learn more about our men’s rehab today.